MartinYeung5/20240623_aptos_ZKC/README.md

 1. remove all "rawTransaction" (frontend), Bug fixed

 20240721
-1. add new fucntion - check contract list (which is created by other and is waiting you for sign)
+1. add new fucntion - check contract list (which is created by other and is waiting you [expected signer] for sign)

 ## Bug fixed
 20240701